-The Samford University Department of Theatre and Dance is accredited by the National Association of Schools of Theatre.
+The Department of Theatre and Dance has five challenging, innovative, interdisciplinary degree programs to prepare students for careers and vocations in the arts.
 We aspire to be a leader in undergraduate theatre and dance education with a commitment to the artist as a community partner and contributor.
+Training is accomplished by practical and lecture/lab classroom experiences that prepare the student for the professional world.
 At the core of the department’s mission is a commitment to character, ethics, and artistic excellence.

 As part of the theatre and dance experience at Samford, School of the Arts students share an innovative curriculum, Catalyst, which is designed for the next generation of artists.
 The new course structure provides a collaborative and multi-disciplinary environment for students to prepare for today's job market while developing skills to fulfill meaningful vocations.
 The program culminates in an immersive senior Catalyst project, providing a professional-level experience.

 To nurture persons by developing artistic skills, knowledge, and understanding appropriate to their academic development, vocational objectives and personal needs, and to contribute to the fulfillment of the broader mission of the University.

 The bachelor of arts (B.A.) in theatre is a broad generalist program in the liberal arts tradition that allows the student to learn and discover in a wide range of areas, from playwriting to design, acting to business of the arts.

 Theatre is a versatile major, and may be combined with a minor in other disciplines such as business, film production and social entrepreneurship or with prelaw, premed and pre-ministry programs to prepare students for graduate school application.

 B.A.
 Theatre: Acting & Directing Concentration